Find the financial support that you need! View Funding Resources!

 Functional Electrical Stimulation

-• Improve cardiovascular health, joint range of motion, and fitness
+• Improve cardiovascular health and joint range of motion

 • Increase muscle mass and local blood circulation